AvilyRs/content-video-creator-ai-server/README.md

   $ pnpm run dev
 ```

-All ready!
-Now you can access all routes with our frontend!
+Now you are ready and can access all routes with our frontend!

 See our CVC.AI Frontend: https://github.com/AvilyRs/content-video-creator-ai-web